Python MQTT Integration - Developer Guide

 Client_obj=obj[‘Client_obj’]

-The Data connectors, SQL Connector will be provided as a cursor global variable for querying the Database and Elastic Search connector for querying Elastic if you have enabled the custom storage option.
+The Data connectors, like the SQL Connector, will be available as a cursor global variable for querying the Database.
+The Elastic Search connector will also be available for querying Elastic if you have enabled the custom storage option.

 Python MQTT Hook 4 : Custom Authentication

-MQTT Broker has custom authentication functionality which enables user to integrate MQTT Broker with any identity access management (IAM) & Single Sign on (SSO).
+MQTT Broker has custom authentication functionality.
+It enables user to integrate MQTT Broker with any identity access management (IAM) & Single Sign on (SSO).

 broker.conf